dsd993/Postdoc_Works/EKseq_SCDOptimization/README.md

 ### Required files:

-1) input.in: contains input paramters to generate SV series
+1) input.in: Contains input parameters to generate SV series
 2) q.dat: containes the charge information for E-K residues.

 ### Compile and execute the FORTRAN code as below: